Individuality: The Dangers

-We prepare him for autonomy by cutting the
+We prepare them for autonomy by cutting the

-umbilical cord seconds after birth, by dropping him at daycare at three
+umbilical cord seconds after birth, by dropping them at daycare at three

 months of age.
 Then there is preschool and prep school and after school

-in order to avoid – at any cost – him becoming a “momma’s child.”
+in order to avoid – at any cost – them becoming a “momma’s child.”
 We

-drill him to sit still and shut up and learn to listen…so he will become
+drill him to sit still and shut up and learn to listen…so they will become

 responsible.
-But we don’t give him any responsibilities.
-Indeed, he is
+But we don’t give them any responsibilities.
+Indeed, they

 not to be trusted.